 Cut out hidden recruitment costsIn addition to traditional recruitment costs including advertising and agency fees, research by webonboarding has shown that onboarding costs, on average, an additional £195 per hire.
 Even if recruitment is in relatively small numbers each year, these costs soon mount up.
 And for businesses which need to recruit large numbers of employees on seasonal, temporary and fixed-term contracts, the costs are multiplied many times over.
 Companies that need large numbers of recruits on a seasonal basis can often suffer an amplified rate of candidate drop out during the onboarding process.
 This is due to the nature of their market, for example hospitality and leisure industries that recruit students during holiday periods often lose workers to offers from rival companies.
 Having candidates drop out during the onboarding process doesn’t just affect recruitment plans, but also affects business costs, as time and resources have already been spent getting to this stage.

 The cost of offers going to wasteIt takes the same amount of time and effort to make an offer that turns into an employee as it does to make an offer that doesn’t.
 Making sure that a business can convert 100 per cent of offers into productive workers, and doing it as efficiently as possible, can be a great time and cost saving to the business.
 Most companies accept recruitment costs on the basis that each will recoup any investment by attracting good talent.
 But according to webonboarding research, 27 per cent of people who leave a new job in the first year do so within their induction period.
 That hardly gives firms time to benefit from investing in a new employee.
 Companies that streamline and manage the onboarding process efficiently can avoid some of these unnecessary costs.

 Save money before new hires start working for youTraditional onboarding can be very inefficient.
 Issuing and exchanging paper-based documentation is a resource hungry exercise.
 HR professionals say they spend 24 per cent of their time on the onboarding process.
 That’s almost a quarter of a resource being directed at people who aren?t even working for your business ye In today’s job market, candidates expect to be able to communicate with future employers from application through to joining the business.
 And doing so effectively can mean the difference between a great new employee coming onboard or choosing to join a competitor.

 Save with onboarding technologyIt’s clear there are savings to be made by reviewing and managing your employee onboarding process more efficiently with technology.
 This is particularly important in attracting employees who have grown up in the world of email and the internet.
 These days, just about everyone expects to be able to communicate, quickly, easily and digitally, so using online systems is both practical and familiar.
 Three ways that investing in onboarding technology can save businesses money:

 - Save on HR or administration team time and resources reduce the time and effort it takes to issue contracts and get a new employee onboard

-- Save on additional and repeated recruitment costs – avoid the risk of losing employees during the hiring process
+- Save on additional and repeated recruitment costs ?Avoid the risk of losing employees during the hiring process

 - Save on productivity by cutting the time it takes to for a new employee to work effectively for your business